Efficient Mining of Low-Utility Sequential Patterns: Related Work

 \subsection{Low-Utility Itemset Mining}

 While most utility mining research focuses on high-utility patterns, there is growing interest in low-utility patterns for anomaly detection.
 Low-utility itemset mining (LUIM) helps identify abnormal patterns, making it valuable in retail, healthcare, and fraud detection.
 However, upper-bound pruning strategies from high-utility pattern mining are unsuitable for low-utility pattern mining, as they may eliminate meaningful low-utility patterns.
 In 2019, Alhusaini \textit{et al.} \cite{alhusaini2019luim} first formulated the LUIM problem and proposed two algorithms: LUG-Miner and LUIMA.
 Specifically, LUG-Miner extracts high-utility generators and low-utility generators (LUGs), and LUIMA obtains LUIs using LUGs.
 However, the two algorithms could not discover complete results.
 Zhang \textit{et al.} \cite{zhang2025enabling} proposed the LUIMiner algorithm, which incorporates two lower bounds and pruning strategies to drastically narrow the search space of LUIM and redesigned a search tree to reorganize the traversal logic of LUIM.
-Despite these advances, existing studies remain limited to low-utility itemset mining, with no research yet addressing the problem of low-utility sequential pattern mining.
-Notice that the LUIM task also faces challenges, such as combinatorial explosion with candidate patterns and high computational cost.
+Despite existing advances, current studies are limited to low-utility itemset mining, with no work on low-utility sequential pattern mining.
+Unlike itemsets, sequential patterns impose ordering constraints and more complex matching, resulting in higher computational complexity and an exponentially growing search space.
+Thus, LUIM techniques are not directly applicable to LUSPM, where candidate explosion and computational cost are more severe.
+Therefore, dedicated algorithms are required for efficient low-utility sequential pattern mining.